TatevKaren/econometric-algorithms/README.md

 - Use obtained residuals to build Empirical Model (GARCH(1/1) & ARCH(1/1))
 - Obtain test statistics to test the hypothesis with KS-test (part of the Kolmogorov-Smirnov test)

-File name: EventStudy.py
-Programming Language: Python

-Continuation of the STATA part of the analysis.
  The python file consists of the following parts:
 - Obtaining Heteroskedasticity-consistent covariance matrix estimator
 - Running another set of OLS regressions
 - Obtain test statistics to test the hypothesis with KS-test
-- Determine the p-value of the test

 Publications:

--
+- Coutts, A. J., Terence, C., Roberts, J., (1994).
+"The market model and the event study method: A synthesis of the econometric criticisms" International Review of Financial Analysis,3(2): 149-171